calcuis/census-smart-contract/README.md

 # census-smart-contract

-A smart contract written in Solidity programming language for conducting a poll on blockchain(s).
+a smart contract written in Solidity programming language for conducting a poll on blockchain(s).

 ```
 //SPDX-License-Identifier: UNLICENSED